X01XX/Unorthodox-Expert-System/README.md

 The use of a rule, from a current state to a goal, can be analyzed for wanted, unwanted, and don't care, changes.
 Some rule pairs can be known to need to be used in a given order, or even be mutually exclusive.
 A single available rule that makes part of a desired change, means the problem must be split into going from the current state to a state where the rule can be applied, then from the result of the rule to the goal state.

 Based on an improved interpretation of the Karnaugh Map.
 Karnaugh Maps have a bug, there is a work-around, see the top of the file theory.html.
-Also, squares that are only in one region have a special significance.
+Also, squares that are only in one region have a special significance, see "Limiting an Optimistic Union" in theory.html.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.